 You’ll begin your day trip at Amsterdam Central Station.
-To get to Zaanse Schans, you can take the train to Zaandijk – Zaanse Schans station, which runs several times per day.
+To get to Zaanse Schans, you can take the train to Zaandijk – Zaanse Schans station, which runs several times daily.
 The direct train takes about 20 minutes.
 From there, it’s about a 15-minute walk to Zaanse Schans.

 Many of these historic windmills are still functional today.
-One of the most famous windmills in Zaanse Schans is De Kat, or “The Cat,” which was built in 1646 and has been restored to its original state.
-It is the only current working windmill in the world that makes paint powder.
+One of the most famous windmills in Zaanse Schans is De Kat, or “The Cat,” which was built in 1646 and restored to its original state.
+It is the only current working windmill that makes paint powder.

-While walking around De Kat and other nearby windmills, you can also get a glimpse at how Dutch cheese was made back when many of these mills were still active.
+While walking around De Kat and other nearby windmills, you can also glimpse how Dutch cheese was made when many of these mills were still active.

-This cheese shop tends to get a bit busy, as admission is free, and most normal people love cheese.
-If you’re looking for a famous windmill and a cheesy (chortle) day trip from Amsterdam, you’ll need to make Zaanse Schans the first stop on your itinerary.
+This cheese shop tends to get busy, as admission is free, and most normal people love cheese.
+If you’re looking for a famous windmill and a cheesy (chortle) day trip from Amsterdam, you must make Zaanse Schans the first stop on your itinerary.